About the programme

 Geographers are both 1) generalists, who can think interdisciplinarily and incorporate different perspectives.
 And 2) specialists, who are experts within one area.
 This combination of ‘breadth' and ‘depth' means that geographers find employment in many different areas, including:

-• In public administration e.g., as urban planners, project coordinators, environmental planners, business development consultants, or student and career counsellor.
+- In public administration e.g., as urban planners, project coordinators, environmental planners, or business development consultants.

-• In NGOs and international organisations such as MS Danish Association for International Co-operation and the UN, which includes working in developing countries.
+- In NGOs and international organisations such as the UN, which includes working in the Global South.

 Student life